afontenot/ucu-ledger/README.md

 # What does it do?

-One script connects to the University Credit Union (https://ucu.org) servers and downloads a CSV of transactions in a specified date range.
-The other script processes the CSV file to create a .dat file compatible with Ledger (http://ledger-cli.org).
+One script connects to the [University Credit Union](https://ucu.org) servers and downloads a CSV of transactions in a specified date range.
+The other script processes the CSV file to create a .dat file compatible with [Ledger](http://ledger-cli.org).
 The script is capable of replacing unhelpful descriptions in the CSV with more verbose ones.
 See replacements.txt for the format.